robertinglin/vertstack/README.md

             <!-- @module2 -->
         </section>
     </main>
-    <footer>© 2024 My VSS Application</footer>
+    <footer>© 2024 My VertStack Application</footer>
 </body>
 </html>
 ```

 ## URL Rewriting

-VSS automatically rewrites relative URLs within each module to ensure they work correctly when served as part of the larger application.
+VertStack automatically rewrites relative URLs within each module to ensure they work correctly when served as part of the larger application.

 This feature works for:
 - HTML `src` and `href` attributes